ImagingLectures/Quantitative-Big-Imaging-2024/docs/index.md

 1. Ability to explain MapReduce and apply it to a simple problem

 ## Target Audience
 The course is designed with both advanced undergraduate and graduate level students in mind.
 Ideally, students will have some familiarity with basic manipulation and programming in languages like Python (Matlab or R are also reasonable starting points).
 Interested students who are worried about their skill level in this regard are encouraged to contact [Anders Kaestner](anders.kaestner@psi.ch) directly.

 - Students with very diverse academic backgrounds have done well in the course (Informatics to Art History to Agriculture).
 - Successful students typically spent a few hours a week working on the exercises to really understand the material.
 - More advanced students who are already very familiar with Python, C++, or Java are also encouraged to take the course and will have to opportunity to develop more of their own tools or explore topics like machine learning in more detail.

 ## Final Examination
 The final examination (as originally stated in the course material) will be a 30 minute oral exam covering the material of the course and its applications to real systems.
 For students who present a project, they will have the option to use their project for some of the real systems related questions (provided they have sent their slides to [Anders](mailto:anders.kaestner@psi.ch) after the presentation and bring a printed out copy to the exam including several image slices if not already in the slides).
 The exam will cover all the lecture material from Image Enhancement to Scaling Up (the guest lecture will not be covered).
 Several example questions (not exhaustive) have been collected which might be helpful for preparation.
 - [Practice Questions](https://rawgithub.com/kmader/Quantitative-Big-Imaging-Course/master/PracticeExam/exam.html)

 ## Projects
 The projects are optional, but highly recommended to do as they give better insight in practical problems occurring while analyzing real data.
 We provide a list of projects, but you can also take the opportunity to extract a fraction of your other ongoing projects like master's or PhD project.
 Please contact Anders Kaestner in advance if you choose to define your own project.
 - [Overview](projectoverview.md) of possible projects
-- [Here]() you signup for your project with team members and a short title and description

 </details>